BitskiCo/bitski-js/docs/README.md

 The official Bitski Javascript SDK for the browser.
 Bitski connects your DApp with a user, a wallet, and a connection to the Ethereum blockchain.
 We currently support mainnet, as well as Kovan and Rinkeby test networks.

-*Note: These docs are for version 0.2.x.
-Upgrading from 0.1.x?
+*Note: These docs are for version 0.4.x.
+Upgrading from 0.3.x or earlier?
 Please see our [Migration Guide](https://github.com/BitskiCo/bitski-js/tree/develop/MIGRATING.md)*

 ### Packages